yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 set of events are committed to Hive, they become immediately available to Hive queries.
 Partitions to which flume will stream to can either be pre-created or optionally Flume can create them if they are missing.
 Fields from incoming event data are mapped to corresponding columns in the Hive table using the Flume config.
-Currently only delimited textual data is supported.  **This sink is currently experimental and not recommended for use in production.**
+Currently only events with delimited text or JSON is supported.  **This sink is provided as a preview feature and not recommended for use in production.**

 ======================    ============  ======================================================================
 Name                      Default       Description